lucacolangelo-polimi/pde-wave-polimi/README.md

 $$

 ### Hyperbolic term
-$$
-\frac{\partial^2 u}{\partial t^2}
+`$ \frac{\partial^2 u}{\partial t^2} $`
-$$
 Represents the acceleration of the field over time.
 This is the key term that makes the equation hyperbolic and describes wave propagation.

 ### Spatial term
-$$
-\Delta u
+`$ \Delta u $`
-$$
 Represents restoring forces or internal stresses within the medium.
 It is the source of spatial propagation of the motion.

 ### Forcing term
-$f$
+`$ f $`
 Represents an external energy source or applied force acting on the system within the domain.
-If $f = 0$, the equation is homogeneous and describes freely propagating waves.
+If `$ f = 0 $`, the equation is homogeneous and describes freely propagating waves.

 **Note:**
 The standard form of the wave equation includes a propagation constant $c^2$: